-Call us today to discuss your ideas 0113 8314 079
+Contact us today to discuss all your project needs

-Barn conversion plans usually face stiff opposition from local authority and residents, due to farm building protection, open countryside development restrictions, infrastructure, sustainability, etc. However, the Barn Conversion clause comes about as part of a new Class – MB – into Part 3 of the Second Schedule of the General Permitted Development Order.
+Barn conversion plans usually face stiff opposition from local authority and residents, due to farm building protection, open countryside development restrictions, infrastructure, and sustainability.
+Despite that, however, the Barn Conversion clause comes about as part of a new Class – MB – into Part 3 of the Second Schedule of the General Permitted Development Order.

 The site must have been used solely for agricultural use and have existed as a barn by 20th March 2013 (no building new barns!).
 New barns can be built and converted into homes but must exist as solely agricultural buildings for at least 10 years.

 The total floor space of your barn to be converted must be no more than 450m².
 If the barn is bigger, you’ll only be able to convert to a maximum of 450m².
-The 450m² can however be divided into three separate dwellings.
+The 450m² can, however, be divided into three separate dwellings.
 If the site is subject to an agricultural tenancy, landowners must have the express consent of their tenants.

-Don’t however let any other the above put you off converting a barn, with our expert knowledge we will discuss all options available before you commit to any plans.
+Don’t however let any other the above put you off converting a barn.
+With our expert knowledge, we will discuss all options available before you commit to any plans.